rockdisc/Book-of-Knowledge/2-Main/2-Areas/2-Worldbuilding/Poet's Land/1-Main/Magic System/Ikon.md

 3. Make a deal with an elf to kill one's spirit
 4. Ascend to the [[Blue Moon]] and use your anchors as a makeshift spirit/sense of identity.

 One can become a god whenever, but it is only after you have a symbol, often dictated by [[Byname]]s, is when it is best to ascend.
 It is because they have an easier way of gaining believers if they control a whole symbol and are much stronger.
-An Ikon who controls one or more symbols are called [[Dragon]]s.
+An Ikon who controls one or more symbols are called Dragons.

 If they loose their believers, they fade and turn into a land feature in the [[Celestial World]] Miracle children can only be one or the other.